itbenchmarq/Msft-Intune-ODJ/README.md

+# Purpose
+Provide an automated method to add machines via Offline Domain Join and Direct Access.

-# Microsft's Offline Domain Join (ODJ) typically requires numerous steps.
+## Microsft's Offline Domain Join (ODJ) typically requires numerous steps.
 **These include the following:**
 1. Running a DJoin script to adding the machine to the domain.
 2. This outputs a file (TXT or DAT) to be used when offline domain joining the endpoint.